benjefferies/RecipeApp/README.md

 Docker

 ## Non-functional requirements
-Run the stack with `docker-compose up`
+Run the stack with `make install docker`
 Data is persisted when database is stopped and started End to end tests demonstrate acceptance criteria has been implemented